How To Wash Hair Without Shampoo: 9 Simple Ways To Try

 1. Baking Soda

 Baking soda (sodium bicarbonate) has a pH of 9.
 It works as an effective cleanser and acid neutralizer.
-Its alkaline pH helps remove build-up and dirt from your scalp and may improve hair health.
+Anecdotal evidence suggests that the alkaline pH helps remove build-up and dirt from your scalp and may improve hair health.
 It works great for oily, straight hair.
-Here are some advantages of using baking soda as an alternative to shampoo.
+Here are some advantages and disadvantages of using baking soda as an alternative to shampoo.

 2. Apple Cider Vinegar

 Apple cider vinegar (ACV) has a pH of 4.5 to 5.5, similar to that of the scalp.
-TThis pH brings your hair back into balance, adds strength, and promotes good hair hygiene.
-The vinegar is also believed to control bacterial infections that may otherwise lead to scalp issues.
+This pH brings your hair back into balance, adds strength, and promotes good hair hygiene.
+The vinegar is also believed to control bacterial infections that may otherwise lead to scalp issues (1).
 ACV specifically offers relief to oily hair.
 However, pure ACV will degrade your hair.
 Hence, dilute it with a carrier oil before applying it to your scalp.

 3. Lemon Juice

 Lemon juice also has a low pH and helps restore the natural hair balance.
 It also boosts scalp health.
-It can treat dandruff and makes your hair thick and shiny.
+It has antibacterial properties that can help treat dandruff and make your hair thick and shiny (2).
 It is a natural degreaser and works perfectly for washing your hair.
 Lemon juice is also suitable for oily hair or hair with no volume.
-Its astringent properties help remove the excess oil and dirt from the scalp.
+It has astringent properties that may help remove the excess oil and dirt from the scalp (3).

 If you have oily hair, you may squeeze the juice of a lemon into a cup of warm water.
 Apply the mixture to your scalp and massage for some time.
 Rinse.